 Last updated: December 13, 2023, 8:44 p.m.

-You can use the Moodle Feedback activity to conduct surveys for the purpose of collecting feedback from students.
-These surveys can be done anonymously or can be attributed depending on the purpose.
-The Feedback surveys can be used in many different ways, but are most commonly used as pre-course surveys, mid-course evaluations and end-of-course evaluations.
+You can use the Feedback activity to conduct surveys to collect student feedback.
+Depending on the purpose, you can setup the surveys as anonymous or attributed.
+The Feedback surveys are most commonly used as pre-course surveys, mid-course evaluations and end-of-course evaluations.

 Different kinds of feedback in a course